Chapter 8.04

 (2) Dogs and cats four months old or older shall be vaccinated against rabies.
 Vaccinations shall be performed in accordance with the standards contained in the “Compendium of Animal Rabies Control” as amended, published by the National Association of State Public Health Veterinarians, Inc. Proof of vaccination must be shown before a license will be issued by the Des Moines Police Department.

 (3) The annual license fees, including late penalties, are set by resolution of the City Council.
 A late penalty is charged on all licenses issued after March 1st of each year and an additional late penalty is charged on all licenses issued after May 1st of each year.
-A dog or cat acquired during the year shall be licensed within 30 days from the date of its acquisition, and in such cases the late penalties are charged only on licenses issued after such 30-day period and after 90 days in which to comply with these licensing requirements.
+A dog or cat acquired during the year shall be licensed within 30 days from the date of its acquisition, and in such cases the late penalties are charged only on licenses issued after such 30-day period and an additional late penalty is charged after 90 days from the date of acquisition if the animal remains unlicensed.

 (4) When recovering an impounded animal that does not have a valid license, the owner shall obtain a license prior to the dog or cat being discharged.